bgpanwar/Getting-and-Cleaning-Data/README.md

 #Introduction

-The purpose of this project is to take Jawbone Fit data and clean it via applying various techniques.
+The purpose of this project is to use the Samsung Galaxy smartphone data collected from the accelerometers and clean it via applying various data cleaning techniques.

 #Dataprocessing
 The raw data"UCI HAR dataset" repository was processed by following various manipulation